-- 4.13.1 Some legislation permits our Officers to seize goods and documents that may be required as evidence. - 4.13.2 When we seize goods, we will give an appropriate receipt to the person from whom they are taken.
-On some occasions we may also ask a person to voluntarily surrender and transfer ownership of illegal goods to Norfolk County Council.
+- 4.13.1 Some legislation permits our Officers to seize items such as goods and documents that may be required as evidence.
+When we seize goods, we will give an appropriate receipt to the person from whom they are taken.
+On some occasions we may also ask a person to voluntarily surrender and transfer ownership of illegal goods to Norfolk County Council. - 4.13.2 Where we seize food for failing food safety requirements, or animal feed for non-compliance with feed law, an application will be made to the Court for a condemnation order, for the illegal product to be destroyed.
+We will provide details of where and when this application will be made to allow interested parties to attend the hearing.